Macrometacorp/docs/docs/streams/kafka_on_gdn/kafka-java-client.md

 You can use Kafka Java client to create Java producer, consumer.
 The current version of the Kafka Java client is 2.8.0.

-The Kafka consumer is NOT thread-safe.
+The Kafka consumer is _not_ thread-safe.
 The Kafka producer is thread-safe.

 This document focuses only on the client API for producing and consuming messages on Kafka topics.